Spring History, Theology, Ethics courses at AMBS

 Biennial — Three hours — Gerald Shenk

 This course offers an overview of theoretical resources in social science approaches to religion in cultural context, to equip Christian activists who work for justice and peace in developing their own conceptual framework for social and historical analysis.
 With an online format, participants will bring life experience and direct observations from the frontlines of activism into conversation with the theological convictions and social theory constructs that inform public witness today.
+Read a more detailed introduction to this course.

 Peace Colloquium HTE535